selabhvl/ada502public/week17/README.md

 Afterwards, you may use `kubectl` to define as many `deployments`, `statefulsets`, `services`, `configmaps`, and `secrets` as you like to get your app running.

+Have a look into [test-app.k8s.yml](./test-app.k8s.yml) and [test-app-srv.k8s.yml](./test-app-srv.k8s.yml) for a minimal example of a deployment and a service.